ronnygunawan/csv-serializer/README.md

 Uri
 Guid
 Guid?
-any Enum types
+any Enum values
-any Class with ToString() method any Struct with ToString() method any Nullable Struct with ToString() method
+any Object to string (serialize only) any Object to JSON any Object to MessagePack Base64 any Object to MessagePack Hex string
 ```